yitu-opensource/ConvBert/README.md

 ### Fine-tining

 We gives the instruction to fine-tune a pre-trained medium-small sized ConvBERT model (17M parameters) on GLUE .
 See our paper for more details on model performance.
-Pre-trained model can be found [here](https://drive.google.com/file/d/1taowsOqZXi7cy6YMVu_pb8b0SdcczCh4/view?usp=sharing).
+Pre-trained model can be found [here](https://drive.google.com/drive/folders/1pSsPcQrGXyt1FB45clALUQf-WTNAbUQa?usp=sharing).
+You can also download it from [baidu cloud](https://pan.baidu.com/s/1jPo0e94p2dB8UBz33QuMrQ) with extraction code m9d2.

 To evaluate the performance on GLUE, you can download the GLUE data by running
 ```bash